olab/OLab4/README.md

-## This repo is in transition from a restrictive vue.js/Entrada-based OLab player codebase to react.js/.Net.
-The transition is expected to be complete in Q1 2021 while two separate feature branches are being reconciled.
-In the meantime, the 'master' branch is stable for demo purposes.
-CMW - 06-Dec-2020
+## This repo is no longer active and only exists for archival purposes.
+Do not use.
+CMW - 06-Oct-2022

 # Welcome to OLab4